-With the Purchase Status API you can quickly retrieve the details of any purchase using a standard GET request.
+The API allows you to manage your app's catalog of in-app products and subscriptions.
+In addition, with the Subscriptions and In-App Purchases API you can quickly retrieve the details of any purchase using a standard GET request.
 In the request you supply information about the purchase — app package name, purchase or subscription ID, and the purchase token.
 The server responds with a JSON object describing the associated purchase details, order status, developer payload, and other information.

 You can use the Purchase Status API in several ways, such as for reporting and reconciliation of individual orders and for verifying purchases and subscription expirations.
 You can also use the API to learn about cancelled orders and confirm whether in-app products have been consumed, including whether they were consumed before being cancelled.

-The Purchase Status API is part of the Google Play Android Developer API v1.1, available through the Google Developers Console.
-The new version of the API supersedes the v1 API, which is deprecated.
-If you are using the v1 API, please migrate your operations to the v1.1 API as soon as possible.
+The Purchase Status API is part of the Google Play Developer API v.
+2.0, available through the Google Developers Console.

 Using the API